Craft Beer Research Grant Award Summaries

 Grant Abstracts and Updates

 Craft maltsters play a critical role in promoting and celebrating the small, independent, traditional and innovative culture of American craft brewers.
-Grant The Brewers Association awarded grant provides support for the Craft Maltsters Guild to develop educational …More
+Grant The Brewers Association awarded grant provides support for the Craft Maltsters Guild to develop educational programs and technical resources for craft maltsters and the wider supply chain.
+This effort helps …More

-The Brewers Association (BA) is pleased to announce that NSF International Applied Research Center (ARC), in cooperation with the Center for Biofilm Engineering (CBE) at Montana State University, is the recipient of a $120,000 grant to conduct an unprecedented draught beer line cleaning study.
-This study, the first of its kind …More
+The Brewers Association (BA) is pleased to announce that NSF International Applied Research Center (ARC), in cooperation with the Center for Biofilm Engineering (CBE) at Montana State University, is the recipient of a $120,000 grant …More

 As long as the Brewers Association (BA) has been conducting the Annual Hop Usage Survey, the Cascade hop variety has occupied the top spot as the most widely used hop by U.S. craft brewers.
 Clearly …More